surajPauld/eda-on-heart-disease/README.md

 meaningful insights that can help in early detection and future predictive modeling.

-2. Objective of the Project
+2. Objective of the Project:

 The primary objective of this project is to perform Exploratory Data Analysis on a heart disease dataset to understand the key factors contributing to cardiovascular diseases.
 The project aims to clean and preprocess the data, visualize important attributes, identify trends and correlations, and prepare the dataset for future machine learning applications.

-3. Dataset Description
+3. Dataset Description:

 The dataset used in this project contains medical and demographic information of patients, including attributes such as age, gender, chest pain type, cholesterol level, resting blood pressure, maximum heart rate, and other clinical indicators.
 The target